-Yolanda is one of those people who has been looked to for leadership from a young age.
+Yolanda has been looked to for leadership from a young age.
 A shining beacon of clarity amid the dust of uncertainty, Yolanda steered Flight Centre Canada through its start-up and growth years, honing her own leadership competencies over decades of hands-on experience.
 New offerings, new divisions, tactical shifts, mergers — she navigated the company and its leaders through all of it, embedding consistent and workable solutions for teams of up to 1000 people.
-Now she brings her expertise to Roy Group, where we keep her busy running our central BC presence.
+Now she brings her expertise to Roy Group, leading our Enterprise vertical.

 What brought you to Roy Group?